stel-furet/Mviz/bug_list.md

 ## Current Issues

 ### High Priority
+- **Plugin Settings Persistence**: Make ChromeSphere plugin settings (and all current/future plugins) persistent automatically without requiring plugin developer changes.
+Settings should be saved to localStorage and restored on app restart.
+- **Fix ChromeSphere Presets**: Fix current chromesphere presets
+- **Fix ChromeSphere Beat React**: Fix chromesphere beat react functionality
+- **AM Viz Opacity Fix**: Fix opacity on all AM visualizations - set to full opacity (1.0) by default
+- **Video Folder Playlist**: Add ability to load folder of videos and duplicate audio playlist functionality.
+Make "Video From File" choice persistent in the same manner as Background Image (save to localStorage and restore on app restart)
+- **Mixer Sliders to Dials**: Change all mixer horizontal sliders to dials for better UX and consistency
 - **AM Preset Export Causes App Relaunch**: When exporting the AM visualizations user-generated presets list, an "export successful" toaster message appears, then the app immediately relaunches/reloads.
 This should not happen - export should complete without reload.
 - **Smooth Color Morphing When Morph ON**: AM visualization morph transitions are abrupt - need smooth color interpolation between presets.
 Requires changes to core AM library.
 - **Background Opacity Slider for All AM Viz**: Add universal background opacity slider that covers all AudioMotion visualizations (regular and advanced)